Oil price rally likely short-lived as OPEC deal not enough to reduce glut

 And even without increased supplies from elsewhere, if the Organization of the Petroleum Exporting Countries (OPEC) and Russia do reduce production by 1.5 million barrels per day (bpd) as pledged, the cuts would not be deep enough to shrink a glut that began to build in mid-2014, traders said.

-"The cut by OPEC will be largely offset by increases in U.S. production where the rig count has already increased," said India Oil Corp's (IOC.NS) Director of Finance A K Sharma.
+"The cut by OPEC will be largely offset by increases in U.S. production where the rig count has already increased," said India Oil Corp's Director of Finance A K Sharma.

 "So surplus (oil) will stay in the market.
 If there is any impact, it will be short term."